 Job market in Bangkok

 The economy in Bangkok is largely built on its retail, real estate, business, finance and automotive industries.
 It also hosts the Thailand Stock Exchange and houses the headquarters of most major banks in Thailand as well as a number of multinational companies.

 Popular job opportunities in Bangkok often come in the form of teaching English, while highly skilled expats can usually be found working in the financial sector and logistics industry.

 Finding a job in Bangkok

 The best way for expats to find a job in Bangkok is through online resources, preferably before they arrive in the country.
 English-language Thai newspapers are another valuable source of information for finding work.

 Relocation packages usually include help with accommodation and, especially for highly skilled expats, may sometimes offer luxuries such as a car and driver.

 Work culture in Bangkok

 Business etiquette in Thailand will be familiar to most expats.
-The traditional wai greeting, where a person presses their palms together and makes a slight bow, is quickly being replaced by the standard Western handshake.
+The traditional wai greeting, where a person bows slightly with their palms pressed together, is quickly being replaced by the standard Western handshake.
 This is at least partially because many Thai businesses realise the importance of being able to communicate globally.